oracle-quickstart/oci-weblogic-server/README.md

-# Oracle WebLogic Server for Oracle Cloud Infrastructure
+# OCI Terraform stack for WebLogic Server

-[Oracle WebLogic Server for Oracle Cloud Infrastructure][wlsoci] allows you to quickly create your Java Enterprise Edition (Java EE) application environment in [Oracle Cloud Infrastructure (OCI)][oci], including an Oracle WebLogic Server domain, in a fraction of the time it would normally take on-premises.
+The OCI Terraform stack for WebLogic Server allows you to create and configure a WebLogic domain in [Oracle Cloud Infrastructure (OCI)][oci], in minutes.
+It will create and/or configure multiple OCI services such as Compute, Network, OCI Database, Autonomous Database, Identity Cloud Service, Logging, File System, Application Performance Monitoring and Vault.
+The WebLogic domain created can be scaled by updating a terraform variable to indicate the desired number of nodes and re apply the stack or auto-scaling can be configured to automatically adapt to different workloads in real time.

-Oracle WebLogic Server for OCI is available as a set of applications in the [Oracle Cloud Infrastructure Marketplace][marketplace].
+The OCI Terraform stack for WebLogic Server is available through the Oracle Quick Start or through the [Oracle Cloud Infrastructure Marketplace][marketplace] as one of the multiple Oracle WebLogic Server for OCI applications.
 After launching one of these applications, you use a simple wizard interface to configure and provision your domains along with any supporting cloud resources like compute instances, networks and load balancers.

-This Quick Start is an alternative to deploy an Oracle WebLogic Server for OCI stack, that can be used to automate the creation of WebLogic domains in OCI.
-You can use the Oracle Cloud Infrastructure [Resource Manager (ORM)][orm] or the Terraform command-line interface (CLI).

-For more details on deploying the Oracle WebLogic Server for OCI stack on Oracle Cloud Infrastructure, visit the "Using Oracle WebLogic Server for OCI" [guide](https://docs.oracle.com/en/cloud/paas/weblogic-cloud/user/index.html).
+For more details about deploying the OCI Terraform stack for WebLogic Server through the OCI Marketplace, visit the "Using Oracle WebLogic Server for OCI" [guide](https://docs.oracle.com/en/cloud/paas/weblogic-cloud/user/index.html).

 ## Common Topologies

-WebLogic for OCI offers many options to customize your stack, to create new resources or use existing resources, use features like Oracle Identity and Cloud Service, etc.
+The OCI Terraform stack for WebLogic Server offers many options to customize your environment, to create new resources or configure existing resources or services such as Network, Oracle Database, Oracle Identity Cloud Service, Logging, File System, etc.

-The [solutions](./solutions) directory contains examples of different topologies that can be created in WebLogic for OCI, with sample tfvars files, and instructions to create the stack.
+The [solutions](./solutions) directory contains examples of different topologies that can be created with this Terraform template, with sample tfvars files, and instructions to create the stack.

 The following topologies are included: